Why Use Templates for Policies Procedures?

-10 Reasons To Use Microsoft Word Templates for Policies and Procedures
+10 Reasons To Use Templates for Policies Procedures

-- An ISO 9001 conforming layout for easier readability.
+1. An ISO 9001 conforming layout eases readability

 ISO does not require a procedure format but it does specify the procedures are approved prior to use, that changes and the current revision status are identified, that procedure are identifiable, and that suitable identification is used.
-Bizmanualz policies and procedures provide for control, identification, and revision in every procedure template in order to conform to ISO 9001.
+Bizmanualz policies and procedures provide for control, identification, and revision in every procedure template in order to conform.
+Our ISO 9001 2015 Procedures is conforming.

-- A clear and concise header block to ensure a procedure communicates the purpose and scope.
+2. A clear and concise header block ensures procedures communicate purpose and scope

-- Clear department responsibilities that identify who does what.
+3. Clear department responsibilities identifies who does what

 Every procedure includes a Responsibility section in the procedure header that defines which positions are mentioned in the procedure and provides a synopsis of what is expected for that position in this procedure.